AmitTalawar/FSRCNN-pytorch/VIDEO_README.md

 ## Notes

 - The FSRCNN model works best with the trained scale factor (2x, 3x, or 4x).
 - Video processing can be computationally intensive.
-Using a GPU is recommended for faster processing.
+Using multiple threads with ONNX Runtime can improve performance on CPU.
 - For high-resolution videos, consider downscaling the video first to reduce processing time.
 - The model processes the Y channel (luminance) in the YCbCr color space, while the Cb and Cr channels (chrominance) are upscaled using bicubic interpolation.
+- The ONNX implementation preserves audio from the original video using ffmpeg.

 ## References